spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 Hold on to the secret and ID, they will be needed later in the deployment process.

-Notes: 1) there is an ongoing conversation about which authentication method is most appropriate for JupyterHub, and 2) there is currently no formalized procedure for requesting these credentials.
+Note: There is currently no formalized procedure for requesting these credentials.
+Currently, Ben Falk is a good contact.

 **TODO**: is this section out of date?